-Year Ended 2012 Premium payment to redeem/purchase Senior Notes \$43,151 Unaccreted discount on Senior Notes 9,272 Deferred costs associated with the Senior Notes 12,433 Unaccreted discount on 2010 Term Loan 1,695 Deferred costs associated with the 2010 Term Loan 8,525 Loss on early extinguishment of debt \$75,076
+Year Ended 2012 Premium payment to redeem/purchase Senior Notes \$ 43,151 Unaccreted discount on Senior Notes 9,272 Deferred costs associated with the Senior Notes 12,433 Unaccreted discount on 2010 Term Loan 1,695 Deferred costs associated with the 2010 Term Loan 8,525 Loss on early extinguishment of debt \$ 75,076

 The affirmative and negative covenants in the Credit Agreement include, among others, preservation of corporate existence; payment of taxes; maintenance of insurance; and limitations on: indebtedness (including guarantee obligations of other indebtedness); liens; mergers, consolidations, liquidations and dissolutions; sales of assets; dividends and other payments in respect of capital stock; investments; payments of certain indebtedness; transactions with affiliates; changes in fiscal year; negative pledge clauses and clauses restricting subsidiary distributions; and material changes in lines of business.
 The financial covenants contained in the Credit Agreement are (1) a consolidated interest coverage ratio and (2) a consolidated senior secured leverage ratio.
-Wendy's was in compliance with the covenants of the Credit Agreement as of December 30, 2012 including the consolidated interest coverage ratio of 3.00.
-The covenants generally do not restrict The Wendy's Company or any of The Wendy's Subsidiaries that are not subsidiaries of Wendy's.
+Wendy's was in compliance with the covenants of the Credit Agreement as of December 30, 2012 including the consolidated interest coverage ratio, our most restrictive financial covenant, which requires that we maintain a minimum consolidated interest coverage ratio of 3.00.
+The covenants generally do not restrict The Wendy's Company or any of The Wendy's Company's subsidiaries that are not subsidiaries of Wendy's.